-Cut the grass slightly longer than normal to ensure that the cutting height of the mower does not scalp any uneven ground.
-However, the cutting height used in the past is generally the best to use.
-When cutting grass longer than 15 cm (6 inches) tall, you may want to cut the lawn twice to ensure an acceptable quality of cut.
+Cut grass slightly longer than normal to ensure that the cutting height of the mower does not scalp any uneven ground.
+However, the cutting height used in the past is generally the best one to use.
+When cutting grass longer than six inches tall, you may want to cut the lawn twice to ensure an acceptable quality of cut.

-Cut a Third of the Grass Blade
+Cut 1/3 of the Grass Blade